Morton's neuroma – Causes, Symptoms, and Nerve Pain Relief

 Recommended protection & support

 A pelotte, a special forefoot support, is an effective aid for Morton's neuroma.
 The pelotte lifts the front arch of the foot and reduces pressure on the nerve, which often provides rapid relief.
 Pelottes can be attached directly to the shoe or included in a 3/4 sole that can be moved between different shoes.
 It is important to use the pelottes in all shoes to get even relief.
 When choosing shoes, you should avoid narrow or high heels and instead choose wider shoes with good shock absorption.
-The combination of functional shoes and pelotte support can greatly reduce pain and improve the function of the foot.
+The combination of functional shoes and pelotte support can greatly reduce pain and improve foot function.
+See all our products for the foot here.